-4 Written Questions
+4 Written questions

-4 Multiple Choice Questions
+4 Multiple choice questions

 - the first governing document of Plymouth Colony.
 It was drafted by the Pilgrims who crossed the Atlantic aboard the Mayflower, seeking religious freedom.
 It was signed on November 11, 1620

 Puritan → a term usually applied to describe the attitudes or motivations of those seeking independence or "separation" of their land or region from the country that governs them.